Androz2091/nfts-discord-bot/README.md

 # NFTs Discord Bot

-✨ Discord bot that sends notifications when an item is sold on Solanart or MagicEden!
+✨ Discord bot that sends notifications when an item is sold or listed on Solanart and MagicEden!

 ## Need more markets?